Posted: 5/22/21 | May 22nd, 2021

 - MID-RANGE: Hilton Garden Inn NYC Financial Center/Manhattan Downtown – A 24-hour convenience store (The Pavilion Pantry) and the fitness center are just two reasons to love this place.
 It’s also a stone’s throw from the Charging Bull on Wall Street and Battery Park!

-- LUXURY: Club Quarters Hotel Wall Street – With its newly renovated rooms and great location right next to awesome restaurants and bars, Club Quarters Hotel is an ideal place to stay.
+- LUXURY: Radisson Hotel New York Wall Street – With its newly renovated rooms and great location right next to awesome restaurants and bars, this is an ideal place to stay.
 Fun perks: free snacks and in-room yoga mats and resistance bands.

 Best Neighborhood for Arts/Culture: TriBeCa